unixorn/warhol.plugin.zsh/README.md

 ## Tips

-Customizing `LSCOLORS` for OSX/*BSD and `LS_COLORS` for Linux is a hassle.
-It's even more of a hassle to keep them in sync across *BSD and Linux.
+Customizing `LSCOLORS` for macOS/BSD and `LS_COLORS` for Linux is a hassle.
+It's even more of a hassle to keep them in sync across macOS/BSD and Linux.

 Fortunately, Geoff Greer made an online tool that makes it easy to customize your color scheme and keep them in sync across Linux and OS X/*BSD available online at [lscolors](http://geoff.greer.fm/lscolors/).

 I've included my `LSCOLORS` and `LS_COLORS` settings in this plugin, but they won't be applied if you already have set `LSCOLORS` or `LS_COLORS`.